bs91/SimpleNEParser/README.md

 ### SimpleEmail.from

-Use `SimpleEmail.from` returns the value from the the From header, this informs you of the name and email that were seen in the from header.
+`SimpleEmail.from` returns the value from the the From header, this informs you of the name and email that were seen in the from header.
 (Use this data at your own risk due to the fact that it can be manipulated by anyone.)